-The Community Action Partnership of Riverside County administers the federally-funded Low-Income Home Energy Assistance Program (LIHEAP), which provides utility payment assistance and weatherization services to low income customers in
+Community Action Partnership of Riverside County (CAP Riverside) administers the federally-funded Low-Income Home Energy Assistance Program (LIHEAP), which provides utility payment assistance and weatherization services to low income customers in

 • Utility Assistance: The utility assistance program is a one-time assistance program that helps low and moderate-income individuals and families with utility payment assistance.
 Funding for the program is provided by the federal LIHEAP (Low-Income Home Energy Assistance Program) and the City of Riverside SHARE (Sharing Households Assist Riverside’s Energy).
 Those receiving utility assistance also receive energy conservation education.

 SHARE or LIHEAP: Which is for you?